-This comprehensive wi-fi and Bluetooth hose tap timer from the US of A features a wide variety of automatic watering schedules and is just the ticket for committed gardeners hellbent on keeping their grounds permanently irrigated.
-It’s basically a bells-and-whistles version of the Hozelock Sensor Controller model above and not too similar in function to the much more expensive Gardena Smart System below.
+This comprehensive wi-fi and Bluetooth hose tap timer from America features a wide variety of automatic watering schedules and is just the ticket for committed tech-savvy gardeners hellbent on keeping their grounds permanently irrigated.
+It’s basically a bells-and-whistles version of the Hozelock Sensor Controller model above.

 The B-Hyve is ultimately geared towards reducing water consumption without impacting on the health of the garden.
 In that respect it works extremely well indeed.
-However, unless you’re a passionate gardenista who is familiar with soil and plant types and other complex horticultural stats, we’d advise opting for the more simplified Gardena or OMORC models above, which are easier to operate on a day to day basis and better suited to the casual gardener.
+However, unless you’re a passionate gardenista who is familiar with soil and plant types and other complex horticultural stats, we’d advise opting for the more simplified Gardena model above, which is easier to operate on a day to day basis and better suited to the casual gardener.

 How we test garden watering systems

-The whole point of gardening watering systems is that they're supposed to work without your direct input, autonomously, so we're looking for just what they can be left to do when you're not around.
-Are there different watering modes in terms of frequency?
+The whole point of gardening watering systems is that they're supposed to work without your direct input, autonomously, so we're looking for products that can be left to do their own thing when we’re not around.
+Does the product have different watering modes in terms of frequency?
 Is there a precise timer for how long watering stays on and when it starts?
 Is there a sensor that detects the amount of water being used, and can the amount of water used per watering session be specified?
 These are the sorts of things we're looking to ascertain when testing.

-And, on that second point, once we've ascertained what a garden watering system is can do, we want to find out just how easy it is to enable that.
+Once we've ascertained what a garden watering system can do, we want to find out just how easy it is to enable that.
 So, is there a control panel and is it easy to understand?
 Are knobs and dials intuitive to use?
 Is the manual clear enough?
 Are there any irregularities with operation?
-Again, this is what we intend to find out with every garden watering system review.

-Of course, with these two critical scoring areas covered, we then also rate a system based on its build quality and value for money.
+Of course, with these two critical scoring areas covered, we also rate systems based on its build quality and value for money.
 For more information on testing, we've put together a handy article to explain how we test at T3 (opens in new tab).